GhaidaSenani/GhaidaSenani.github.io/_posts/2019-09-18-Predict College Tuition and Fees.markdown

 ## Project Overview and objectives:

-It is about scraping a website to acquire data, after that building a linear regression model to make predictions.
+ It is about scraping a website to acquire data and building a linear regression model to make predictions.

 ### objectives:

 + Scrape a Times Higher Education Website using python and Selenium library.
 + Analyze the nature of the obtained data to summarize their main characteristics.
 + Train and validate various models and pick the best fit model.
 + Test and validate the selected model.

 ## Motivation:

 The cost of a degree is an important determinant of the decision to apply to a university.
 Everyone should have the same opportunity to attend college without being in debt.
-Each year the tuition either increases or slightly decreases, based on certain measurements.
+Each year the tuition either increases or slightly decreases based on certain measurements.

 ## Workflow: